rachata072/rachata072/README.md

 - <a href=https://github.com/rachata072/Retail-Price-Optimization.git> Retail Price Optimization </a>

-- <a href=https://github.com/rachata072/Development-of-a-Sign-Language-Dictionary-App-Using-Supervised-Learning.git> Development of a Sign Language Dictionary App Using Supervised Learning </a>
+- <a href=https://github.com/rachata072/Development-of-a-Sign-Language-Dictionary-App-Using-Supervised-Learning.git> Development of a Sign Language Dictionary App Using Decision Tree Classifier </a>